monktastic/no-more-contempt/scratch/endless-summary.md

 There's a popular idea that if we just rounded up all the "evil people" and rid ourselves of them, the world would be better off.
 The problem with this idea is that it is generated by _precisely_ the same aspect of mind that it pretends to be fighting — and it is secretly designed to reinforce it.

 All the darkness in the world is intimately connected, and part of it lives deep within your own mind.
 Its cleverest trick is to make you externalize it; perceive it as existing only "out there."
 In particular, it makes you perceive evil as being _intrinsic_ to some minds and not others.
 The latter deserve your compassion, while the former deserve only contempt.
 It is a lie.

-We've all had the experience of skirting our conscience.
-Part of us knows _perfectly well_ that we're doing wrong, but this knowledge is carefully shielded from conscious self-reflection.
-All we hear is our own justifications.
-It is precisely this same self-deceptive mechanism that has enabled _all the evil there ever was._ "Bad people" know perfectly well that they're doing wrong; even to the point where it can be called intentional — and yet this knowledge (or its _wrongness_) is also cleverly hidden.

 If you want to destroy evil, you have to defeat this shielding; to expose the very deepest aspect of people's minds to what they're really doing.
 Yet if you simply rub people's noses in their misbehavior (e.g., by mocking or shaming them), it tends to backfire; they just dig in their heels.
 What's going on?